Zehelein/pg-transactional-outbox/lib/README.md

 ## What is the transactional inbox pattern

-The transactional outbox pattern solves the challenges from the producing side.

-The _transactional inbox_ pattern targets the message consumer.
-It is a design pattern that allows you to reliably receive and process messages within the context of a database transaction.
-It is used to ensure that messages are only processed if the transaction is committed and that they are not lost or processed multiple times in case of failure.
+The _transactional inbox_ pattern targets the message consumer side of the process.
+It is a design pattern that allows you to reliably receive messages and process each message exactly once.

 The transactional inbox pattern uses the following approach to guarantee the exactly-once processing (in combination with the transactional outbox pattern):

-1. A message was sent to a message broker (such as RabbitMQ) and stored in a queue.
-Or it was sent to an event stream or another message exchange.
+1. A message is sent to a message broker (such as RabbitMQ) and stored in a queue, event stream, or any other location.
 2. A background process consumes messages from the queue and inserts them into an "inbox" table in the database.
 The process uses the unique message identifier to store the message in the inbox as the primary key.
-This ensures that each message is only written once to this database table.
+This ensures that each message is only written once to this database table even if the same message was delivered multiple times.
 The `inbox storage` component from the above diagram handles this step.
 3. A consumer process receives the messages that were stored in the inbox table and processes them.
-It uses a transaction to store service relevant data and mark the inbox message as processed.
-This is done by the `inbox service` in the above diagram.
+It uses a transaction to store all the service-relevant data and mark the inbox message in the inbox table as processed.
+This is done by the `inbox listener` in the above diagram.

-Step three can be implemented again as a Polling-Publisher or via the Transactional log tailing approach like for the outbox pattern.
+Step three can be implemented again as a Polling-Publisher or via the Transactional Log Tailing approach like for the outbox pattern.

-An added benefit of the transactional inbox is, that the message processing is now decoupled from the message receiving.
-In many message brokers, a message is sent to the consumer and locked for other consumers.
-Once the consumer finishes the message processing it sends an acknowledgment that the message was successfully processed and can be removed from e.g. the queue.
-If the time until the message is acknowledged takes too long, the message could be made available again.
-But at least it will keep a lock on the message for a longer time.
-With the inbox pattern, the message is not processed when it is received but only stored in the inbox table.
-The actual processing can then take whatever time is needed.

 ## What is the PostgreSQL Logical Replication

-PostgreSQL logical replication is a method that offers the possibility of replicating data from a PostgreSQL database to another PostgreSQL database or other consumer.
+PostgreSQL logical replication is a method that offers the possibility of replicating data from one PostgreSQL server to another PostgreSQL server or other consumer.
 It works by streaming the changes that are made to the data in a database in a logical, row-based format, rather than replicating at the physical storage level.

-This is achieved by using a feature called "Logical Replication Slot", which allows a PostgreSQL server to stream changes made to a specific table or set of tables to a replication client.
+This is achieved by using a feature called "Logical Replication Slot", which allows the primary PostgreSQL server (publisher) to stream changes made to a specific table or set of tables to a replication client.
 The client can then apply these changes to its own database (effectively replicating the data).
 Or more generally the client can use those changes for any kind of updates/notifications.

 The replication process begins with the creation of a replication slot on the primary database server.
-This is a named data structure that holds information about the replication process, such as the current position of the replication stream and the name of the table(s) that are being replicated.
-In the transactional outbox/inbox pattern case, the outbox and inbox table are replicated.
+A replication slot is a feature on the PostgreSQL server that persists information about the state of replication streams.
+Replication slots serve to retain WAL (Write-Ahead Logging) files on the publisher , ensuring that the required logs for replication are not removed before the subscribing server received them.
+It keeps track of the last WAL location that was successfully sent to the subscriber, so that upon reconnection after a disconnect, replication can resume from that position without missing any data.
+In the transactional outbox/inbox pattern case, the outbox and inbox tables are replicated.

-Once the replication slot is created, the primary server will begin streaming changes made to the specified table(s) to the replication client.
-These changes are sent in the form of "WAL records" (Write-Ahead Log records), which are the individual changes made to the data in the outbox/inbox tables.
+A publisher prepares and sends the stream of data changes from specified tables to the subscribers.
+For the transactional outbox and inbox scenario the outbox and inbox tables are configured for publication.
+The publisher creates a set of changes that need to be replicated based on insert, updates, and deletes on the published tables.
+These changes are sent in the form of "WAL records" (Write-Ahead Log records).
+Publications are used in conjunction with subscriptions to set up logical replication from the publisher to the subscriber.

-The publisher keeps track of the current position of the replication stream using the logical replication slot.
-A logical replication slot is a named data structure on the publisher that stores information about the current position of the replication stream, including the transaction ID and the write-ahead log (WAL) location.

 When the subscriber (client) connects to the publisher, it specifies the name of the logical replication slot it wants to use.
 The publisher uses this